 Firstly, add a master Format, as either a

-PNG (see here on how to add a Format).
+PNG.
 This master format will act as our default flexible document.
 For arguments sake let’s say we want a default format that exports as

 JPG, with no maximum file size.
 Beyond that, we would then create a compressed